dnamme/discord-league-quotes/README.md

 ## What it does.

-League Quotes lets you play **all** League of Legends champion voice lines on Discord - from the Star Guardian Ahri "Victory!"
-VO up to Aphelios' grunts, League Quotes can play them all for you!
+League Quotes lets you play **all** League of Legends champion voice lines on Discord - from the *Star Guardian Ahri "Victory!"* line up to Aphelios' grunts, League Quotes can play them all for you!

 ![Finished loading all lines (148 champions, 27292 total lines).](./img/all-lines.jpg)